Thursday, April 9, 2026

 2. Winter Fish Concentration Makes Predation Devastating

-Cold‑blooded species like smallmouth bass, suckers, catfish, and rock bass drastically slow down in winter.
-They cluster tightly in deep wintering holes — sometimes thousands of fish in a single pool.
+Cold‑blooded species like smallmouth bass, suckers, catfish, rock bass drastically slow down in winter.
+They cluster tightly in deeper wintering holes — sometimes thousands of fish in a single pool.

 Otters, however: